Acute Pericarditis Treatment & Management

 Cardiac tamponade

 Treatment for this condition depends on the patient’s stability.
-Unstable patients require immediate treatment of the increase in pericardial pressure with pericardiocentesis (see Surgical Intervention).
+Unstable patients require immediate treatment of the increase in pericardial pressure with pericardiocentesis (see Surgical Care).
 Removing as little as 30-50 mL may produce dramatic hemodynamic improvement.

 Patients may have subacute tamponade (intermittently decompressing) and may benefit from decompression in the operating room with cardiothoracic care available to treat cardiac injuries.